About Brandy Wheeler

 Grand Traverse Lighthouse Museum

-At the tip of the Leelanau Peninsula you’ll find the Grand Traverse Lighthouse Museum.
-For a glimpse into our maritime history take the tour, or better yet, ask about their guest lightkeeper program.
-The lighthouse and museum are open May through October, and weekends in November.
+At the tip of the Leelanau Peninsula, you’ll find the Grand Traverse Lighthouse Museum.
+For a glimpse into our maritime history, take the tour, or better yet, ask about their guest lightkeeper program.
+The lighthouse and museum are open from the end of March through the end of October and weekends in November.

 Directions: 9 miles north of Northport inside Leelanau State Park (entry fee charged)